bailliab/bailliab.github.com/README.md

 Readme
 =============

-The perosnal web page of Bryan Bailliache.
+The personal web page of Bryan Bailliache.